makrai/notes/rothe1907-pretrainded-seq-gen.md

   * ROBERTA SHARE produced summaries were closest to the GOLD summaries in lengt
 * we estimated the percentage of summaries with at least one repetition of rare or content words.
 We discarded the 500 most common words from the model generated and reference summaries, the rests were considered as rare or contnt
+* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT summaries in terms of both automatic evaluations (ROUGE) and human evaluation

 # 7 Related Work 12